Phoenix Trader Funding vs TradeDay: Head-to-Head Comparison (2026)

 In terms of pricing, Phoenix Trader Funding is more affordable with challenges starting at $39, which is $48 less than TradeDay's starting price of $87.
 Phoenix Trader Funding offers 6 challenge options, while TradeDay offers 9.

-Phoenix Trader Funding offers 80% profit split, while TradeDay offers 95%.
-Phoenix Trader Funding pays out On-demand (within 48h), and TradeDay pays out Daily.
+Phoenix Trader Funding offers 90% profit split, while TradeDay offers 80% initially, up to 95% after $50K cumulative profit.
+Phoenix Trader Funding pays out Bi-Weekly, and TradeDay pays out Daily.

 Pros & Cons